6 California Cannabis Laws You Must Know

-Deliveries can only be made by licensed retailers, micro-businesses, or nonprofits.
+Deliveries can only be made by licensed retailers, licensed micro-businesses, or licensed nonprofits.

 Law #1: Packaging and labeling

-Law: (a) Prior to delivery or sale at a retailer, cannabis and cannabis products shall be labeled and placed in a resealable, tamper-evident, child-resistant package and shall include a unique identifier for the purposes of identifying and tracking cannabis and cannabis products. (b) Packages and labels shall not be made to be attractive to children. (c) All cannabis and cannabis product labels and inserts shall include the following information prominently displayed in a clear and legible fashion in accordance with the requirements, including font size, prescribed by the bureau or the State Department of Public Health: (1) The following statements, in bold print: (A) For cannabis: “GOVERNMENT WARNING: THIS PACKAGE CONTAINS CANNABIS, A SCHEDULE I CONTROLLED SUBSTANCE.
+Law: (a) Prior to delivery to a retailer or microbusiness authorized to engage in retail sales, cannabis and cannabis products shall be labeled and placed in a resealable, tamper-evident, child-resistant package and shall include a unique identifier for the purposes of identifying and tracking cannabis and cannabis products. (b) Packages and labels shall not be made to be attractive to children. (c) All cannabis and cannabis product labels and inserts shall include the following information prominently displayed in a clear and legible fashion in accordance with the requirements, including font size, prescribed by the Department of Cannabis Control: (1) The following statements, in bold print: (A) For cannabis flower and uninfused pre-rolls: “GOVERNMENT WARNING: THIS PACKAGE CONTAINS CANNABIS, A SCHEDULE I CONTROLLED SUBSTANCE.
 KEEP OUT OF REACH OF CHILDREN AND ANIMALS.
 CANNABIS MAY ONLY BE POSSESSED OR CONSUMED BY PERSONS 21 YEARS OF AGE OR OLDER UNLESS THE PERSON IS A QUALIFIED PATIENT.
 CANNABIS USE WHILE PREGNANT OR BREASTFEEDING MAY BE HARMFUL.
 CONSUMPTION OF CANNABIS IMPAIRS YOUR ABILITY TO DRIVE AND OPERATE MACHINERY.
 PLEASE USE EXTREME CAUTION.”
 (B) For cannabis products: “GOVERNMENT WARNING: THIS PRODUCT CONTAINS CANNABIS, A SCHEDULE I CONTROLLED SUBSTANCE.
 KEEP OUT OF REACH OF CHILDREN AND ANIMALS.
 CANNABIS PRODUCTS MAY ONLY BE POSSESSED OR CONSUMED BY PERSONS 21 YEARS OF AGE OR OLDER UNLESS THE PERSON IS A QUALIFIED PATIENT.
 THE INTOXICATING EFFECTS OF CANNABIS PRODUCTS MAY BE DELAYED UP TO TWO HOURS.
 CANNABIS USE WHILE PREGNANT OR BREASTFEEDING MAY BE HARMFUL.
 CONSUMPTION OF CANNABIS PRODUCTS IMPAIRS YOUR ABILITY TO DRIVE AND OPERATE MACHINERY.
 PLEASE USE EXTREME CAUTION.”
 (2) For packages containing only dried flower, the net weight of cannabis in the package.
-(3) Identification of the source and date of cultivation, the type of cannabis or cannabis product and the date of manufacturing and packaging.
+(3) Identification of the cultivator or the licensee packaging the product with either its contact number or web address, the date of packaging for retail sale (month/day/year), and the type of cannabis or cannabis product.
 (4) The appellation of origin, if any.
-(5) List of pharmacologically active ingredients, including, but not limited to, tetrahydrocannabinol (THC), cannabidiol (CBD), and other cannabinoid content, the THC and other cannabinoid amount in milligrams per serving, servings per package, and the THC and other cannabinoid amount in milligrams for the package total.
-(6) A warning if nuts or other known allergens are used.
-(7) Information associated with the unique identifier issued by the Department of Food and Agriculture.
+(5) List of ingredients, including, but not limited to, tetrahydrocannabinol (THC), cannabidiol (CBD), and other cannabinoid content that is 5% or greater of the total cannabinoid content, the THC and other cannabinoid amount expressed as a percentage for flower products.
+For manufactured products, the cannabinoid content is expressed in milligrams per serving and per package.
+(6) A warning if nuts or other known food allergens are used.
+(7) Information associated with the unique identifier issued by the Department.
 (8) For a medicinal cannabis product sold at a retailer, the statement “FOR MEDICAL USE ONLY.”
-(9) Any other requirement set by the bureau or the State Department of Public Health. (d) Only generic food names may be used to describe the ingredients in edible cannabis products.
+(9) Any other requirement set by the Department.
+(10) Only generic food names may be used to describe the ingredients in edible cannabis products.

 Explained: Packaging must be resealable, tamper-evident, and child-resistant.
 It must not appeal to children.

-Cannabis labels in California have both a primary panel (located on the front or top of the package, containing the most important information) and an information panel (located on the back or anywhere visible on the packaging and containing required information that doesn’t need to be prominently displayed).
+Cannabis labels in California have both a primary panel (the part of the product label most likely to be displayed or examined at retail sale; usually the front or top of the package containing the most important information), and an information panel (any part of the label that is not the primary display panel, containing required information that is not required on the primary display panel).

-Here are the requirements for cannabis flower labels and pre-rolls (pre-rolled joints):
+Here are the requirements for cannabis flower labels and un-infused pre-rolls (pre-rolled joints):